Great pond (law)

 A great pond in the United States is a pond or lake that is held in trust by the state for public use.
-Generally, any natural body of water that is larger than 10 acre in size is public water.
+Generally, any natural body of water that is larger than 10 acre in size is considered public water.
 In certain New England states, this legal definition exists at both common law and statutory law.

 History

 As is often the case in the United States, the "law of great ponds" descended from early English common law.
 In 1890, Charles Doe, Chief Justice of the New Hampshire Supreme Court, described the development of the law of great ponds in Concord Mfg.
 Co. v.
 Robertson, a case concerning the rights of individuals to cut and remove ice from a pond adjacent to land they had leased, subsequently reducing the flow of water at a downstream mill.
 The rights of the ice harvesters and mill owners turned on the question of who owned the water in the pond.
 In the opinion, Chief Justice Doe stated that "[t]ide waters and large ponds are public waters.
 Whatever exceptions, if any, may be found, this is the rule."

 The English rule used to distinguish between public and private waters was based on the limit of the tide, for those waters that were navigable were subject to admiralty jurisdiction.
 In the U.S., this rule had been extended to include navigable fresh water "reasonably capable of valuable use as a public way."
 However, it was not always clear that a pond – isolated from the ocean or a navigable river, but otherwise in the public domain – was reserved for public use.
 Furthermore, the ability to hunt and fish on public lands had been denied to citizens during feudal times, and that "system of legal inequality in the enjoyment of public property" was precisely what the colonists sought to avoid.
 Thus, a new rule defining public waters needed to be established that was not based on the navigability of the waters.

 From the Concord Mfg.
 Co. decision: